j-w-matlock/ArcGIS-Pro-Flood-Damage-Toolbox/README.md

 full transparency.
 The exported tables include both crop codes and human-readable land-cover names.
-Per-event damage exports now also include the standard deviation and 5th/95th percentile damages across the Monte Carlo simulations to convey uncertainty.
+Per-event damage exports now also include the standard deviation and 5th/95th percentile damages across the Monte Carlo simulations to convey uncertainty, along with the number of flooded pixels and acres.

 The tool is designed to handle very large rasters efficiently while producing outputs that can withstand economic review.